List of prime ministers of the United Kingdom by education

 Twenty prime ministers were schooled at Eton College, of whom nine were educated at Eton and Christ Church, Oxford, including all three who held office between 1880 and 1902 (Gladstone, Salisbury, Rosebery).
 Seven were educated at Harrow School and six at Westminster School.
 Rishi Sunak was the second to be educated at Winchester College.
-Eleven prime ministers to date have been educated at only non-fee-paying schools; these include all five who held office between 1964 and 1997 (Wilson, Heath, Callaghan, Thatcher, Major).
+Twelve prime ministers to date have been educated at only non-fee-paying schools; these include all five who held office between 1964 and 1997 (Wilson, Heath, Callaghan, Thatcher, Major).
 Theresa May was educated at both independent and grammar schools.
 Three did not receive (primary or secondary) school education and were homeschooled during childhood.

 Sixteen Prime ministers trained as barristers at the Inns of Court, including 12 at Lincoln's Inn (although not all were called to the bar).
 Two (Wellington and Churchill) completed officer training at military academies.

 Although William Pulteney, 1st Earl of Bath (in 1746) and James Waldegrave, 2nd Earl Waldegrave (in 1757) briefly attempted to form governments, neither is usually counted as prime minister.
 They are not listed below.